Admit it. You feel pressure when using your primary and secondary data to scale campaigns and revenues.

 Primary data are best described as the original data – from the first source.
 It is like raw material.
 It is information that you collect directly on a personal level from your apps or websites, CRMs etc for your business.

 Analyzing your first-party data helps you to identify critical metrics in making strategic and tactical decisions for optimizing your customers’ responses across all marketing channels.

 Primary data helps in bringing outstanding business outcomes.
-This primacy data can be email ids, mobile numbers, cookies, ad ids, and other information you collect from your users or customers.
+This primary data can be email ids, mobile numbers, cookies, ad ids, and other information you collect from your users or customers.
 Let’s see a couple of examples how it can help you:

-Welcome emails- It is the first email a subscriber receives the moment they sign up for a particular list.
+Welcome Emails- It is the first email a subscriber receives the moment they sign up for a particular list.
 Welcome emails increase the open rates, click rates, and build up more transaction rates and revenue.
 These emails help to establish relationship and recall of your brand

-Subject line analysis- You can identify the patterns when users open your brand’s emails.
+Subject Line Analysis- You can identify the patterns when users open your brand’s emails.
 This will help you to determine which styles help you to get more open rates, thus in turn help you achieve more ROI.

-Triggered reminders- Abandon carts and browse mailings have consistently higher open and click rates than promotional mailings.
+Triggered Reminders- Abandon carts and browse mailings have consistently higher open and click rates than promotional mailings.
 For instance, you can send abandoned carts and offers to website shoppers and users to close the proposed deals when you have first party data points such as email ids.

 As market researchers, you usually create groups of users who most likely respond to the same kind of products and services.
 But when you send different offers to different segments based on your users’ first-party data, it helps you in new acquisitions too.
+(Source: digitalwiki.de)